 If such dogs can't be rehabilitated, they may eventually be put down.
 It's dog trainers like Cesar Millan and Victoria Stillwell and others—even when using competing psychological theories—who have the skills to turn these dogs around.

 Affection vs Discipline

 The Dog Whisperer is not all about commanding discipline.
 Cesar says this a small but important part of a dog's development, and should be counterbalanced by lots of love, play, and affection.

-Once you've set the boundaries of appropriate behavior, you can of course get all those snuggles from your pooch and have a very psychologically healthy dog.
-As long as it's on your terms.
-So what are the terms?
-Take a look at this classic example.
+Once we set the boundaries of appropriate behavior, we can have all the snuggles we want and still have a psychologically healthy dog.
+As long as it's on our terms.

 Many of us play with our Shelties as soon as we get home, when they're hyped up in relief of our return.
-But this actually reinforces a hyperactive state of mind and encourages them to bark every time you walk through the front door.
+But this actually rewards a hyperactive state of mind, encouraging them to bark every time we walk through the front door.